JakeBrown-IT/modern-c-projects/04/projects/04/README.md

-# Section 04 Project 04 -- dec-to-oct
+# Section 04 Project 04

 Write a program that reads an integer entered by the user and displays it in octal (base 8):